kinjames/restaurant/README.md

 # restaurant
 This is a restaurant page.
+Its part if my portfolio projects.